Public Administration (PUB ADM)

 PUB ADM 430.
 Seminar in Ethics and Public Action.
 3 Credits.

-A capstone course intended to introduce a range of ethical concerns in public affairs.
+A capstone course intended to introduce a range of ethical concerns in public administration.
 Through theoretical and case study readings and applied projects, students deal with ethical issues and varied responses to them.

 P: Junior standing